wecodemore/wp-cli-composer/README.md

 	},

 Finally you will need to define a pointer to tell the post package installer where wp-cli was installed to.
-In most cases this simply will be your users home directory/`~`, but you can define custom locations as well.
+In most cases this simply will be your users shared directory, but you can define custom locations as well.

 	"extra":        {
 		"wordpress-install-dir": "wp",
 		"bash-profile-dir":      "~"
 	}

+## TODO

+ + Add a `symlink()` from the WP-CLI bin to `/usr/share/wp`

 ## FAQ